 Looking for a really quick and easy way to make a relatively healthy dinner?
-One that just requires you to dump some chicken and one other ingredient into your Instant Pot, press a button, and go?
-We've got you covered!
+One that just requires you to dump some chicken and one other ingredient into a pot, press a button, and go?
+Meet your new mealtime BFF: two-ingredient Instant Pot chicken!

 *This article contains affiliate links.
 It doesn’t cost you anything, but if you click on the link and buy something, we’ll earn a small commission to help our writing team create more great articles.*

 We get it!
 Life gets busy.
-Even if you don't have loads of time to plan out gourmet meals, you can still feed your family some delicious, nutritious chicken dinners.
-Whether you like shredded chicken, frozen chicken tenderloins, chicken thighs, or chicken breasts-- there's a chicken recipe for everyone.
+Even if you don’t have loads of time to plan out gourmet meals, you can still feed your family some delicious, nutritious chicken dinners.
+Whether you like shredded chicken, frozen chicken tenderloins, chicken thighs, or chicken breasts– there’s an Instant Pot chicken recipe for everyone.

 But any type of chicken or meat will work here.
 Pretty much any type of sauce or marinade could work here, too.
 Just use your imagination and enjoy!